Public pool

 Built

 Designed by architect A.S.K.
-Lauritzen the public pool was inaugurated in 1934.
+Lauritzen, the public pool was inaugurated in 1934.
 The hallmark of the building is the large, beautiful wall mosaics by Vilhelm Lundstrøm, a masterpiece of Danish monumental art.

 Culture